 In our gut, we have a diverse and rich gut microbiota, which is essential for our health.
 A result of poor diversity of the gut ecosystem is a characteristic of chronic diseases including obesity, diabetes, asthma, and gut inflammatory disorders.
 Gut microbiota influences health in many ways: synthesis of vitamins, digestion of food, defence against pathogens, development, and maintenance of the immune system.

 Once administered, the antibiotic kills the pathogenic bacteria by destroying the bacterial cells and preventing cell reproduction.
 However, at the same time, it kills and inhibits some commensal microbes (the good bacteria that reinforce the immune system, mostly present in your gut).
 Antibiotics also change the microbial diversity, which can weaken the immune system and disturb the function of certain hormones pathways in the gut.

 Antibiotics work immediately in the gut but it can take longer for you to feel better (about 2 to 3 days).

 In 1954, Bohnhoff et al. found that after giving antibiotics to mice, they were easily infected by Salmonella Enterica Serovar as their gut microbiota was weakened.
 They introduced the concept of gut microbiota.

-Many studies explain that the use of antibiotics in the long term alternate the bacteria in our gut and create a dysbiosis in our gut, which disturbs the function of our immune system and the function of the gut.
+Many studies explain that the use of antibiotics in the long term alternates the bacteria in our gut and creates a dysbiosis in our gut, which disturbs the function of our immune system and the function of the gut.
 Jernberg et al, 2010 explain that a single course of antibiotics can disturb the microbiome for up to 2 to 4 years.

 How can I help my gut after taking antibiotics?